beeva-arturomartinez/beeva-best-practices/big_data/hadoop/hadoop-management.md

  - Secondary NameNode is not  a failover NameNode, it have a copy in time from the NameNode to roll the changes in NameNode 'Edits' file to create a new FSImage file.
 It should be called 'Checkpoint NameNode'.

- - To fix NameNode uniqueness the HDFS can be converted in a HA service 'NameService' where two (or more) node works as NameNode but only one in production and the other does the checkpoint task.
+ - To fix NameNode uniqueness the HDFS can be converted in a HA (high avaliability) service 'NameService' where two (or more) node works as NameNode but only one in production and the other does the checkpoint task.
 Using Zookeeper can automatically change the state from Failover to Production NameNode.
 It has a disadvantage that all DataNodes need to communicate with the different nodes in the NameService increasing the bandwidth use.

 Comic example how HDFS works: